jeanis1/HeartBeatProjects/README.md

 https://www.youtube.com/watch?v=dbJKHYsIppU<br/>
 **Yang Xue is one of the contributors of the project a team member at HeartBeat studio.
 He took the video, <br/>
 but our work is mutual in these projects (Can be verified)**<br/>
-In this we reimagined a fan inspired remake of "Grand Chase" but with modern concepts and features. <br/>
+In this we reimagined a fan inspired remake of the "Grand Chase" but with modern concepts and features. <br/>
 Game was developed and built with Unreal Engine, Unity Engine, C#, and C++<br/>
 This was not the final/polished version, but this is what remained after completion of my time at HeartBeat Studio<br/>